Skip to main content

 Image from Intercontinental Amstel Amsterdam

-The lounge of the Amstel Hotel is famous for its afternoon tea, and the splendour and rich history of the riverside five-star hotel, which opened in 1867, make it the perfect location for indulging in some seriously calorific luxury.
+The lounge of the Amstel Hotel is famous for its afternoon tea, and the splendour and rich history of the riverside five-star hotel, which opened in 1867, make it the perfect location for enjoying some seriously calorific luxury.
+With its opulent decor and sweeping views over the Amstel River, this cafe in Amsterdam's most iconic hotel is truly a place to indulge.

 Grand Café Frankendael